-The section of a preamplifier that does the amplifying is called the gain stage.
-The Rhythm 1.1 preamplifier uses our tubed “JB Gold” gain stage.
+The section of a preamplifier that amplifies your music is called the gain stage.

-When people hear JB Gold for the first time, they tend to focus immediately on the music.
+When people hear our gain stage for the first time, they tend to focus immediately on the music.
 It’s not about better treble, or better bass.
-JB Gold is such a new approach, such a complete overhaul of the typical tubed amplification circuit, that audiophile phrases become less important, and what matters is the performance happening right now in front of you.
+Our approach is so new, such a complete overhaul of the typical tubed amplification circuit, that audiophile phrases become less important, and what matters is the performance happening right now, in front of you.

 Life-like dynamics.
 Spaciousness.
 Real-life clarity.
 No sweeteners, no thickeners, no “warmed up” midbass.
-The JB Gold gain stage delivers music as it really sounds.
+Our gain stage delivers music as it really sounds.

-Constant Current: Very few preamplifiers use a constant current circuit.
-Backert Labs chose to keep the current on your tubes constant at all times.
+Constant Current: Backert Labs chose to keep the current on your tubes constant at all times.
 This is easier on them, allowing your tubes to last longer.
 Constant current also results in more linear amplification, or put simply, more accurate sound.
+Not many manufacturers utilize constant current circuits.

 Automatic Bias Correction: Unlike any other preamplifier, your Rhythm 1.1 will automatically adjust the bias of your tubes, continuously.